sklitko/kawakawa/src/pages/en/index.md

       cardtitle: Coffee store
     firstrightcard:
       cardtext: >-
         The list of recipes for coffee making all around the world.
-Cold brewed, hot coffee, coffee with alcohol flavors.
+Cold, hot coffee, coffee with alcohol.
       cardtitle: Recipes of coffee
     secondleftcard:
       cardtext: >-